-(5) The Prospectus would not have been issued with the Financial Information in the form that was in fact issued, and Abboud and the other directors of DSH would not have taken the steps pleaded in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims in relation to the Prospectus in that form.
+(2) The Prospectus would not have been issued with the Financial Information in the form that was in fact issued, and Potts and the other directors of DSH would not have taken the steps pleaded in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims in relation to the Prospectus in that form.

-The consequence of (1) to (5) above is that, but for Deloitte's misleading conduct, Abboud would not have any liability (which is denied) to Deloitte in respect of the issue of the FY13 Audit Report, or any liability (which is also denied) to either Deloitte or DCF in respect of his conduct in relation to the Prospectus alleged in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims.
+The consequence of (1) to (2) above is that, but for Deloitte's misleading conduct, Potts would not have any liability (which is denied) to either Deloitte or DCF in respect of his conduct in relation to the Prospectus alleged in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims.

-Accordingly, if Abboud is found liable to Deloitte and/or for any loss allegedly suffered by reason of Abboud's alleged misleading or deceptive conduct in signing the FY13 Management Representation Letter and/or in joining in the FY13 Adoption Resolution and the FY13 Directors'

-Declaration, or further or alternatively by reason of his conduct alleged in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims, then

-Abboud will have suffered loss and damage as a result of the misleading conduct of Deloitte, in the amount of any order made against Abboud in the Deloitte Cross-Claims for damages, compensation, interest and/or costs, together with the amount of his own legal costs.
+Accordingly, if Potts is found liable to Deloitte and/or for any loss allegedly suffered by reason of Potts' alleged misleading or deceptive conduct by reason of his conduct alleged in paragraphs 33-36, 56-58 and 65 of the Deloitte Cross-Claims, then Potts will have suffered loss and damage as a result of the misleading conduct of Deloitte, in the amount of any order made against Potts in the Deloitte Cross-Claims for damages, compensation, interest and/or costs, together with the amount of his own legal costs.

-Claim by Abboud in relation to the FY14 Financial Statements
+Claim by Potts in relation to the FY14 Financial Statements